 Denise Lewis OBE is a presenter, broadcaster and Gold medal winning heptathlete.

 2015 saw Denise undertake a number of presenting roles, including fronting the BBC daytime programme Right on the Money which broadcast live from Salford, with co-host Dom Littlewood.
-Denise also completed a stint on the red sofas, co-presenting BBC’s The One Show, following the huge success of her episode of BBC’s Operation Meet the Street, and featured as a contributor on ITV’s Give A Pet a Home, ending the series by adopting a dog of her own.
+Denise also completed a stint on the red sofas, co-presenting BBC’s The One Show, following the huge success of her episode of BBC’s Operation Meet the Street.
+Denise also featured as a contributor on ITV’s Give A Pet a Home, ending the series by adopting a dog of her own.
 Other guest slots have included Sky Sportswomen and Celebrity Squares.

-In November 2016, Denise joined other exceptional figures from politics, business, sport and science to share her insights into being black and British in the BBC Two series, ’Black Is The New Black’.
+In November 2016, Denise joined other exceptional figures from politics, business, sport and science to share her insight into being black and British in the BBC Two series, ’Black Is The New Black’.

-As one of the BBC’s most credible commentators, Denise has also covered the the European Team Championships, the 2015 World Athletics Championships, the London Marathon and the 2016 Rio Olympics.
-Alongside this, Denise continues her work as the president of Commonwealth Games England..
+As one of the BBC’s most credible commentators, Denise has also covered the European Team Championships, the 2015 World Athletics Championships, the London Marathon and the 2016 Rio Olympics.
+Alongside this, Denise continues her work as the president of Commonwealth Games England.

 Charitable work is close to Denise’s heart and she works closely with the Jaguar Academy of Sport Sparks, Breast Cancer Care and Unicef as both Patron and Ambassador.
 She lives with her husband and 3 children in Buckinghamshire.